Skip to content

 Since the third least-significant key-bits of \(K_{\mathbf{new}}\) and \(K_{\mathbf{c}}\) are not the same, \(\text{kb}_\mathbf{2new} = 1\) and \(\text{kb}_\mathbf{2c} = 0\), the addresses 110 and 010 of the leaves \(\mathbf{L_{new}}\) and \(\mathbf{L_{c}}\), respectively, are distinct.

 Therefore, no further extension is necessary.
-And the CREATE operation is complete by updating all the values on the navigation path.
+And the create operation is complete by updating all the values on the navigation path.

-The next process, after forming the branch extension, is to UPDATE all the nodes along the path from the root to the new leaf \(\mathbf{L_{new}}\).
-The verifier follows the steps of the UPDATE operation to accomplish this.
+The next process, after forming the branch extension, is to update all the nodes along the path from the root to the new leaf \(\mathbf{L_{new}}\).
+The verifier follows the steps of the update operation to accomplish this.

-3. UPDATE of SMT values
+3. An update of SMT values.

-The verifier computes the following;
+The verifier computes the following,

-1. The hashed value, \(\text{HV}_{\mathbf{new}} = \mathbf{H_{noleaf}}(V_\mathbf{new})\),
+1. The hashed value, \(\text{HV}_{\mathbf{new}} = \mathbf{H_{noleaf}}(V_\mathbf{new})\).

-2. The new leaf, \(\mathbf{L_{new}} = \mathbf{H_{leaf}} ( \text{RK}_{\mathbf{new}} \| \text{HV}_{\mathbf{new}})\),
+2. The new leaf, \(\mathbf{L_{new}} = \mathbf{H_{leaf}} ( \text{RK}_{\mathbf{new}} \| \text{HV}_{\mathbf{new}})\).

-3. Then, \(\mathbf{B_{ext}} = \mathbf{H_{noleaf}} ( \mathbf{L_{c}} \| \mathbf{L_{new}})\),
+3. Then, \(\mathbf{B_{ext}} = \mathbf{H_{noleaf}} ( \mathbf{L_{c}} \| \mathbf{L_{new}})\).

-4. Again, \(\mathbf{B_{new}} = \mathbf{H_{noleaf}}( \mathbf{S_{ab}} \| \mathbf{B_{ext}} )\),
+4. Again, \(\mathbf{B_{new}} = \mathbf{H_{noleaf}}( \mathbf{S_{ab}} \| \mathbf{B_{ext}} )\).

 5. And finally computes, \(\mathbf{{root}_{new}} = \mathbf{H_{noleaf}}( \mathbf{B_{new}} \| \mathbf{L_{d}} )\).

-This illustrates how the CREATE operation is performed at a non-zero leaf, when only one branch extension is required.
+This illustrates how the create operation is performed at a non-zero leaf, when only one branch extension is required.

-Example: CREATE operation with multiple branch extensions
+Example: A create operation with multiple branch extensions

-This example provides an illustration of the CREATE operation at a non-zero leaf, where more than one branch extensions are required.
+This example provides an illustration of the create operation at a non-zero leaf, where more than one branch extensions are required.

 Suppose a leaf must be created to store a new key-value pair \(\big(K_{\mathbf{new}}, V_\mathbf{new}\big)\), where \(K_{\mathbf{new}} = 11010110\).